 The data in Table 13.1.1 and 13.1.3 do not apply to stream profiling, SETs, eelgrass, algae, bathymetry, or shorebird monitoring.
 In the following tables, the term MDL refers to the Method Detection Limit which is the lowest concentration an instrument can distinguish from zero but cannot quantify.
 This is generally established by the lab conducting the analysis.
-The term Method refers to when an MDL is specified by the method itself.
 These terms do not apply to the activities listed in Table 13.1.1, which covers field analysis.